You can read a detailed overview of Sample Manager, LabKey's sample management software

 Sample Manager and LabKey Server

-Can assay results loaded via Sample Manager be copied to LabKey Studies?
+Can assay results loaded via Sample Manager be linked to LabKey Studies?

 Can Sample Manager make use of assays already defined in my LabKey Server?

-Yes, if you have defined general purpose assays in the scope available to your integrated Sample Manager application, you will see them in the list of assay designs.
+Yes, if you have defined Standard Assays in the scope available to your integrated Sample Manager application, you will see them in the list of assay designs.
 You may need to map one of the columns to your sample information before you can use them.

 We are very interested in hearing your feedback about what is important to you.
 Future development of new features for LabKey Sample Manager is already underway.